Why Dogs Need Heartworm Protection Year-Round

 According to McKay, some pet owners overlook the fact that rainfall is not the only source of water in which mosquitoes can breed.

-“I live in Jonesboro, [AR], and we’ve experienced a severe drought this summer,” McKay is quoted as saying in the release.
+“I live in Jonesboro, [AR], and we experienced a severe drought last summer,” McKay is quoted as saying in the release.
 “But because we have irrigated rice fields and runoff from the irrigation sites, we continue to have large numbers of mosquitoes.”

 Urban areas, which contain higher concentrations of people and pets, are home to other mosquito breeding grounds.